falvarezb/lc3asm/README.md

 - converted into a 16-bit integer (using big-endian format)
 - stored in a memory cell (each memory cell is 16-bit long)

-The number of memory cells is 2**16, therefore a memory address can also be stored in a memory cell (making it possible to have pointers)
+The number of memory cells is 2**16, therefore a memory address fits in a memory cell (making it possible to have pointers)

-The memory address in which an instruction is stored corresponds to the position of said instruction inside the assembly file: the position (instruction number) is added to the offset established by the .ORIG directive.
+The memory address in which an instruction is stored corresponds to the position of said instruction inside the assembly file: the position (instruction number) is the offset to be added to the value defined by the .ORIG directive.

 For instance, given `.ORIG n`, the first instruction in the file is stored on memory address `n`, the second one on `n+1` and so on.

-It's worth noticing that instructions and values (allocated by directives) can be intermingled in memory.
+Instructions and values (allocated by directives) shared the same address space and therefore can be intermingled in memory.
+This requires extra care to avoid ending up with the PC pointing to memory address containing a random value instead of an actual instruction.